dtrakht/Data-Case-Study/README.md

 +Table A includes a list of all inspections
 +Table B includes a list of all violations and comments associated with each inspection

-I used Python to extracted the dataset, transformed it with several steps of logic, and loaded it into three output csv files.
+I used Python to extract the dataset, transform it with several steps of logic, and load it into three output csv files.
-I also created a unit test script to validate a few parts of the ETL scipt.
+I also created a unit test script to validate a few parts of the ETL code.

 ## Files Created
-+food_inspections_etl.py
+*food_inspections_etl.py
-+test_food_inspections_etl.py
+-test_food_inspections_etl.py
 +Food Inspections Notebook.ipynb
 +README.md